vasyaod/nginx-agent/README.md

 ```
 nginx-agent {

+  # Command which refreshs configuration to Nginx.
+  # There are two variants:
+  #  - nginx -s reload
+  #  - kill -HUP {PID}
+  reload-command="nginx -s reload"

   # Path to file that contains PID of Nginx.
 This option needs for refreshing configuration of Nginx in runtime by
   # sending signal.
   nginx-pid-file="/var/run/nginx.pid"